 At the end of your Motorcycle Service Technician course at Pickens Technical College, you’ll have the chance to earn your Motorcycle Service Technology-Basic and Expanded Certificates.
 By completing the course and the test, you’ll be certified to work as a motorcycle or power sports technician.
 But there’s a catch.
-Since many certifications are given by motorcycle manufacturers themselves and are focused on their makes and models, you might have to re-certify yourself in specific motorcycle manufacturers’ parts and service.
+Since many certifications are given by motorcycle manufacturers themselves and are focused on their makes and models, you might have to re-certify yourself in specific motorcycle manufacturers’ parts and services.

 Now, because you’ll be entering the workforce with a certificate and a record of your passage of Tom Laing’s class, you won’t have much trouble finding a job in the industry.
 Automobile mechanics are in high demand, and those who can work on personal watercraft, snowmobiles, dirt bikes, and motorcycles will be even more in-demand for the foreseeable future.
 Obviously, after one semester at Pickens, you’ll have a Basic Technician Certificate, which will get you in the door of many places of employment.
 If you stick around for the second semester, you’ll earn the even more impressive Advanced Technician Certificate.
 Your classroom and practice hours required in the course make these certifications possible.